GeminiNetSailor/django-chatbot/README.md

 ```sqlite-sql
 > docker-compose up
 ```

-The application will be running on [http://localhost:8000](http://localhost:8000)
+The Django Web Application Chat will be running on [http://localhost:8000](http://localhost:8000)

+A RabbitMQ Management Console Will be accessible on the port `15672` [http://localhost:15672](http://localhost:15672) The default access for the rabbitMq Console will be:
+- User: guest
+- Password: guest

+For more information you can visit the Image Docker Hub [https://hub.docker.com/_/rabbitmq](https://hub.docker.com/_/rabbitmq)